chriswhitehouse/MyPortfolio/Week 8&9.md

 ### Q1: Did you meet all of your goals to the standard you set at the start of the week?

 1. High.
-Enjoyed woorking in a team. on the Acebook challenge.
+Enjoyed working in a team. on the Acebook challenge.
 We dissected the problem well, and adapted to changing client requirements well.
 Two day sprint cycles worked well, with estimation, sprint planning and retros.
-And daily standups and reviews.
+And daily stand ups and reviews.
 2. High.
 Instagram challenge went well, after an initially painful set up process.
 Was pleased with the styling of my finished project.